SauloCav/To-Do-List-React/README.md

 - **Add Tasks**: You can add new tasks to the list by entering a task description and clicking the "Add" button.

-- **Mark as Completed**: Click on a task to mark it as completed.
-A checkmark will appear next to the completed task.

 - **Remove Tasks**: Remove tasks from the list by clicking the "Delete" button next to each task.

 ## Prints